akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 # Neural Network Architecture

-In this example we will be looking at a type of neural network called a 'Feedforward neural network'.
+In this example we will be looking at a type of neural network called a **feedforward neural network**.
 In Feedforward neural network the data flow is unidirectional: data comes in at the input, and goes out at the output.

-The most fundamental block of a neural network is the artificial neuron.
+The most fundamental block of a neural network is the **artificial neuron**.
 The artificial neuron is a unit that takes input, does some mathematical transformation, and produces output.
 The mathematical transformation most commonly consists of multiplying the input value by a weight value, and adding some bias.
 For example: